pdxparrot/assets/SETUP.md

   * Override CreateManagers() in the loading manager to create the GameManager prefab
 * Create an empty Prefab and add the GameManager component to it
 * Create a GameData in Data/Data and attach it to the manager
+  * Set the World Layer to the World layer
   * Configure as necessary
   * Create empty Prefabs/UI/FloatingText and add the FloatingText component to it
     * **TODO:** what else goes into this (ggj2019 uses it)?